-- You'll find your main Admin account icon and an option to Add account in the top-right.
-Make sure tracking is enabled or you won't be able to proceed.
+4. You'll find your main Admin account icon and an option to Add account in the top-right.

-- You'll be prompted to set up a pattern passcode to lock your Admin account, to ensure that other users can't access the main account.
+5. You'll be prompted to set up a pattern passcode to lock your Admin account, to ensure that other users can't access the main account.
 You can skip this step if you trust other people in the household, but should add one if you have a kid that might try to buy a game on your account.

-- You'll be prompted to pass the headset to the new account owner.
-You can also continue to set up yourself if the other person is younger or uncomfortable.
+7. You'll be prompted to pass the headset to the new account owner.
+You can also continue to set up yourself if the other person is younger or tech-averse.

-- Create a new 4-digit store passcode and account pattern passcode to protect the second account; once again, be sure to write them down so you don't lose access to either.
+11. Create a new 4-digit store passcode and account pattern passcode to protect the second account; once again, be sure to write them down so you don't lose access to either.

 At this point, the new user should be able to access all of the Quest 2 games bought on the primary account.
 From the Universal menu, click the Apps icon on the right.
-You should see all of the games they bought there.
+You should see all of the primary account's games there.